Hope, trauma and resilience: a conversation about vulnerable children in America

 Guess which one of these options was the most heavily emphasized in traumatized communities.

-To accommodate the option of placing children in a suitable home while continuing to provide support on behalf of the child, the federal government provided states with matching funds for foster care payments made on behalf of children who were removed from unsuitable homes once the courts determined that remaining at home harms the well-being of the child.
-As though removing children from their families had no adverse impact on their well-being.
+To accommodate the option of placing children in a suitable home while continuing to provide support on behalf of the child, the federal government provided states with matching funds for foster care payments made on behalf of children who were removed from unsuitable homes once the courts determined that remaining at home harms the well-being of the child — as though removing children from their families had no adverse impact on their well-being.

 Federal reimbursement, however, was limited to cases in which the child would have received AFDC, Aid to Families with Dependent Children.
 To this day, in 2015, even though AFDC no longer exists as a federal policy, federal financing for kids in foster care is still linked to the 1996 AFDC standard of poverty.

-And despite landmark federal legislation establishing the nation’s commitment to family preservation and support in 1993 and to promoting safe and stable families in 2001, child deaths, the continued debate about safety and the prevailing mindset at the time pushed the foster care population further upward.
+And despite landmark federal legislation establishing the nation’s commitment to family preservation and support in 1993, and to promoting safe and stable families in 2001, child deaths, the continued debate about safety and the prevailing mindset at the time pushed the foster care population further upward.

-The size and magnitude of foster care as the most significant response system to the trauma and child abuse and neglect grew from approximately 100,000 children in the 1970s to an all-time high of 567,000 children in care in 1999 and remained above the half-million mark until 2007.
+The size and magnitude of foster care as the most significant response system to the trauma and child abuse and neglect grew from approximately 100,000 children in the 1970s, to an all-time high of 567,000 children in care in 1999, and remained above the half-million mark until 2007.

 A Word about Funding